Where to stay in Florence

 - Breakfast

-- Standard, Deluxe, Junior Suite, Suite, Family Rooms
+- Standard, Deluxe, Junior Suite, Suite, and Family Rooms

 Hotel NH Collection Firenze Palazzo Gaddi